Hon. William Waldegrave 1st Baron Radstock

 In September 1778 Waldegrave was appointed to the newly commissioned Pomona 28, going out to the Leeward Islands with Commodore Joshua Rowley’s squadron in December.
 Here he captured the large and very successful American rebel privateer Cumberland 20 on 27 January 1779.
 After leaving the Pomona in May and returning to England he commissioned the recently captured French frigate Prudente 36 and served in the Channel Fleet campaign of June-December 1780.
 On 4 July, whilst in company with the Licorne 32, Captain Hon.
 Thomas Cadogan, he captured the newly commissioned French frigate Capricieuse 32 off Cape Ortegal.
 The enemy captain and his senior lieutenant were killed whilst leading a brave four hour resistance, and upwards of a hundred of the French frigates crew were killed and wounded.
 Such was her distressed condition at the end of the engagement that the Capricieuse had to be burned.
 The Prudente lost seventeen men killed and twenty-eight wounded in the action.

-On 24 January 1781 Waldegrave achieved further success with his capture of the French privateer Américain 32 in the Channel, and after serving in Vice-Admiral George Darby’s relief of Gibraltar on 12 April he was with Rear-Admiral Richard Kempenfelt during his brilliant action with the Comte de Guichen’s force in the Bay of Biscay on 12 December.
+On 24 January 1781 Waldegrave achieved further success with his capture of the French privateer Américain 32 in the Channel, and after serving in Vice-Admiral George Darby’s relief of Gibraltar on 12 April he was with Rear-Admiral Richard Kempenfelt during his brilliant attack on a convoy escorted by the Comte de Guichen’s force in the Bay of Biscay on 12 December.
 He later re-took the privateer Boulogne 14, which had been the British Jackal until her crew mutinied and sold her off to the French for three thousand guineas.
 After commissioning yet another new frigate, the Phaeton 38 in March 1782, he served under Admiral Lord Howe at the relief of Gibraltar on 18 October before paying her off shortly afterwards.

 During the peace Waldegrave remained on half pay, and for the benefit of his health he travelled to Paris and then to Greece and Smyrna where in December 1785 he married Cornelia Van Lennep, the daughter of the president of the Dutch Levant Company.
 Having returned to England in 1786 he remained unemployed until the Nookta Sound dispute of 1790, when he briefly commanded the Majestic 74.